mikeseven/tvm/SIMA.md

 make cython
 ```
 It takes about 10mn to build and 2s for cython.

+Notes:
+- for Ubuntu machines with NVidia GPU, use ```sima-ubuntu-config.cmake``` instead of sima-config.cmake.

 # Add TVM python paths to system-wide paths
 ```shell